by Murti & Larina Hower | November 4, 2016 3:17 pm

-You might at first be put off by the idea, but this is no ordinary “cemetery” we are talking about.
-This cemetery on the windward side of Oahu – the Valley of the Temples Memorial Park – features a peaceful and inspiring spot nestled at the foothills of the Ko’olau Mountains, just perfect for yoga and meditation en plein air.
+You might at first be put off by the idea, but this is no ordinary “cemetery ” we are talking about.
+This cemetery on the windward side of Oahu – the – features a peaceful and inspiring spot nestled at the foothills of the Ko’olau Mountains, just perfect for yoga and meditation en plein air.
 Ocean View Terrace is this unique location with a grassy park area wherein to lay your mat, offering truly breathtaking views of Kaneohe Bay and the Ko’olau Mountain range.

 Taking a yoga class at Ocean View Terrace feels like a spiritual experience from start to finish.

 We begin our journey to this sacred location at the top of the hill by taking a slow and meandering drive through the Valley of the Temples Memorial Park, through superbly landscaped parks, passing by the Hawaii State Landmark Byodo-In Temple, then turning to the left and continuing up the road to the heart-shaped garden that features a stream and cascading waterfall.
 Resonating throughout the park is the meditative sound of the sacred bon-sho bell being stuck by visitors asking for happiness, blessings, and a long life.
 Just as ringing this bell purifies the mind before entering the temple, we feel a deep calm and peace as we begin our journey exploring the yoga asanas at Ocean View Terrace.